-With a vision to train and ride horses in accordance with sound equine biomechanical principles,
+With a vision to train and ride horses in accordance with sound functional anatomy and posture principles,

 Jillian Kreinbring’s goal is to balance the natural and anatomic forces within and between the horse and human for healthy movement and vital longevity.

 Each horse is an individual with specific needs.
 Jillian’s approach is to support horses in achieving their highest and best.
 She does this by applying classical principles combined with current knowledge of equine functional anatomy, posture, and psychology.
 Jillian has committed herself to blend the best of these worlds over several years by studying both past and modern day masters.
 She is passionate about carrying forth this wisdom.